 The aim of this workshop is to provide PhD students with an opportunity to reflect upon research integrity, responsible conduct of research, and freedom of research in relation to their own research.
 The course will enable them to understand and incorporate issues concerning research planning, data management, publication and communication, authorship and contributorship, collaboration, and conflicts of interests into their own research practices.

-- 9.15-10.00 Welcome and introduction to research integrity and freedom of research at Aarhus University (incl. individual response to pre-workshop survey and mutual presentations in the groups).
+- 9.15-10.00 Welcome and introduction to research integrity, freedom of research and responsible conduct of research at Aarhus University

-- 10.15-11.00 First group task: Read and discuss two responsibilities for researchers provided in the Singapore Statement on Research Integrity.
-All groups produce written output on Padlet.
+- 10.15-11.00 First group task: What are the responsibilities of researchers?
+Read and discuss responsibilities for researchers provided in the Singapore Statement - WCRIF - The World Conferences on Research Integrity Foundation